mattairtech/EEPROM_CAT25/README.md

 ## Byte Transfers

 Call readByte with the address to read one byte.
-Returns 0 if address >= capacity.
+Returns 0 if address >= capacity, or when a timeout occurred.
 Because valid data could also be 0, use readBlock() to catch this error.

 ```
 uint32_t address = 0x000A;